indietom/Bad-Level-Editor/README.md

 - Work on GUI
   - Feels buggy and sluggish (see issue #3)
   - More user friendly
+  - Use file browser to save and load maps
 - Load maps
 - Make filebrowser more user friendly
   - URL broweser